 - The application of retained credit toward degree requirements will be determined by the requirements currently in effect at the time the academic renewal status is conferred on the student.
 Specific program regulations must be met.

-If the request is granted, the earlier coursework will not count toward meeting requirements for graduation but would appear on the student's transcript.
-A student will only be approved for the academic fresh start one time.
+If the request is granted, the earlier coursework will not count toward meeting requirements for graduation but will appear on the student's transcript.
+A student will be approved for the academic fresh start only one time.
 For information on applying for a fresh start, contact a college success advisor, division dean or extended campus coordinator.